 Okay, this program is intended to compute the factorial of the number 4.
 When programming functions, you are supposed to put the parameters of the function on the top of the stack right before you call it.
-A function's parameters are the data that you want the function to work with.
-In this case, the factorial function takes 1 parameter, the number you want the factorial of.
-For any function you call, though, you have to get the parameters in the right order, or else the program will be operating on the wrong numbers.
-In this case, we have only one parameter, so it's not a problem.
+Remember, a function's parameters are the data that you want the function to work with.
+In this case, the factorial function takes 1 parameter - the number you want the factorial of.